daily Broadcast

 But for whatever reason, they are both godly people but you put them in the same room and the sparks started to fly.
 That can happen among godly people.
 You need to learn to endure, to care, to be forgiving, to put up with some stuff, to be forbearing.
 But it happens.

-The final reason is probably the most basic.
+Final reason is probably the most basic.
 Carnality.
 Likely the most common of all sources of disunity and disharmony, plain, old-fashioned sin and selfishness are still the primary culprits in relational conflict.
 The answer always is repentance, confession, and forgiveness, and following God’s commands.

-In fact, one of the strongest words, powerful, strongest statements in all of the New Testament is I Corinthians 3 about verses 16 and 17.
+In fact, one of the strongest words, powerful, strongest statements in all of the New Testament is 1 Corinthians 3 about verses 16 and 17.
 And it talks about the Church there, the “you” is plural, speaking of the Church plural, and basically it’s a warning that if you mess with, if I mess with unity in the Church of God, the very hand of God will come down on you.

 See, this unity stuff is real big to God because a disunified Church communicates to the world that Jesus wasn’t sent by the Father, that the faith isn’t true, and that this is nothing other than a glorified Lion’s Club, Rotary Club, or Kiwanis Group.
 All wonderful groups, by the way, not all commissioned to save the world, not all commissioned with the life-saving message of Jesus, fully God, fully man, resurrected.